Sound Gallery Studios

 making sound underground

 As a result of the passion and dedication of its founders Sound Gallery has been providing professional audio recording services and state-of-the art facilities for musicians and young people to help them create original musical works and to reach new audiences.
 We have forged strong links with the music industry, arts organisations, businesses, schools, colleges, local authorities and our local community of musicians and music industry professionals.

 During lockdown and as a result of the team’s resolve to survive amidst the devastating impact of COVID-19 pandemic on the music industry and other challenges, Sound Gallery was successful in securing funding from the Exeter Covid-19 Community Action Fund, Devon Community Foundation, Arts Council England (Emergency Response Fund & Culture Recovery Fund) and the UK Youth Fund-Covid Resilience (UK Youth & Julia & Hans Rausing Trust) to help us to continue to offer creative & training opportunities for musicians and young people.

-We look forward to the future and we remain inspired and positive for the present, continuing to make music and helping others realise their musical dreams.
+We look forward to the future and we remain inspired and positive for the present, continuing to make music and helping others to realise their musical dreams.